betterscientificsoftware/bssw.io/CuratedContent/PublishingCseSw.md

 ## Journals that Publish CSE Software

-The following is a list of journals that specialize, to varying degrees, in presenting a scientific software package as a piece of scientific literature that can be cited by later works:
+What follows is a short list of journals that specialize, to varying degrees, in presenting a scientific software package as a piece of scientific literature that can be cited by later works.
+A longer and possibly more up-to-date list from the Software Sustainability Institute that covers a wider range of disciplines can be found [here](https://www.software.ac.uk/which-journals-should-i-publish-my-software).

  - [TOMS](http://toms.acm.org) (ACM Transactions on Mathematical Software):
    This is a well-established journal whose articles often describe